Snowman's Reindeer Farm in Canton, IL

 Little Missy (Mistletoe) is quite the escape artist!
 She can get out of almost any gate or pen if given the chance.
-We have to double lock everything because of her!
+We have to double lock everything because of her.
 She will follow you right into the house!
-It appears that Mistletoe thinks she is a HUMAN!
-Likes people better than the other reindeer.
-Can have a bit of an attitude.
+It appears that Mistletoe thinks she is a HUMAN.
+She likes people better than the other reindeer and can have a bit of an attitude.
 She broke off one of Kringle's antlers in the fall of 2017 because she got mad about him getting into her pen!
+Her mate is Snowball and she is mother to Sugar Plum.

 Baby Girl Snowflake - March 20, 2017